November 9, 2024

 • durability

-The Oboz Sawtooth Mid gets my vote for best value in hiking boots, and it's just been updated with the 10th Anniversary Sawtooth X. Like most Oboz, the Sawtooth X is a sturdy, comfortable, and durable hiking boot that's easy on your feet yet tough on the trail.
-The Merrell Moab (above) is the most popular hiking boot for budget-oriented hikers.
-For a few dollars more, however, the Sawtooth offers better support, waterproofing, traction, and durability.
+The Oboz Sawtooth Mid gets my vote for best value in hiking boots, based on more than 1000 miles of first-hand experience.
+Like most Oboz, the Sawtooth X is a sturdy, comfortable, and durable hiking boot that's easy on your feet yet tough on the trail.
+The Merrell Moab (above) may be the most popular hiking boot for budget-oriented hikers, but the Sawtooth offers better support, waterproofing, traction, and durability—for just a few dollars more.
 The Sawtooth isn't a light hiking boot.
-But Oboz scores points for durability and its quality O-Fit insoles, which add cushion and foot support where other brands skimp.
+But Oboz scores points for durability, and its quality O-Fit insoles add cushion and foot support where other brands skimp.
 The Sawtooth also tends to fit a wide range of men and women—the regular fits snug in the heel and standard in the midfoot, and its wide size is now a true wide.

 Best Fit